magicsih/remote-log-watcher/README.md

 # remote-log-watcher
-This web application has two roles.
-Collecting log messages through UDP and displaying the messages on the web page.
+A web application designed to collect log messages through UDP and display them on a web page in real-time.

-# Concern
+## Overview
-Have you ever wanted to see logs of certain applications via web browsers?
-I made this application for that.
-It supports java log4j remote log appender and custom pre-formatted logs.
+Ever wanted to monitor logs of specific applications via web browsers?
+Remote Log Watcher is here to help.
+It supports Java Log4j remote log appender and custom pre-formatted logs, making log monitoring accessible and straightforward.

-# How to execute
+## How to Run
-- Maven compile will generate .jar file.
+1. Compile the application with Maven, which generates a .jar file.
-- Execute the jar file below commands.
+2. Execute the .jar file using the following command:
 ```bash
 java -jar remote-log-watcher.jar --spring.profiles.active=prod --server.port=80
 ```
-- Open the browser and connect to the server by typing URL like http://localhost/#appId
+3.Open your browser and connect to the server by entering a URL like http://localhost/#appId

-# Java Log4j2 Example
+## Java Log4j2 Example
+To configure Java Log4j2 for remote log watching, use the following XML configuration:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Configuration>